John Slidell: Political career

+He was the United States Attorney for the Eastern District of Louisiana from 1829 to 1833; his brother Thomas Slidell held the post from 1837 to 1838.

-Prior to the Mexican–American War, Slidell was sent to Mexico, by President James Knox Polk, to negotiate an agreement whereby the Rio Grande would be the southern border of Texas.
+Prior to the Mexican-American War, Slidell was sent to Mexico by President James Knox Polk to negotiate an agreement whereby the Rio Grande would be the southern border of Texas.
 He also was instructed to offer, among other alternatives, a maximum of $25 million for California by Polk and his administration.
-Slidell warned Polk that the Mexican reluctance to negotiate a peaceful solution might require a show of military force to defend the border by the United States.
+Slidell warned Polk that the Mexican reluctance to negotiate a peaceful solution might require a show of military force by the United States to defend the border.
 Under the command of General Zachary Taylor, U.S. troops were sent into the disputed area between the Rio Grande and Nueces Rivers.
 The Mexican government, in a state of chaos at the time, rejected Slidell's mission.
 After Mexican forces repelled a U.S. scouting expedition, the United States declared war on Mexico on May 13, 1846.

+Slidell developed a close friendship with James Buchanan when Buchanan was Secretary of State.